calvinhzy/aaz/Commands/storage-mover/job-definition/_create.md

 # [Command] _storage-mover job-definition create_

-Creates a job definition resource.
+Creates a Job Definition resource, which contains configuration for a single unit of managed data transfer.

 ## Versions